 2. Transfer Points to Hotels

-You can use Chase Ultimate Rewards points to transfer to hotel programs including:
+You can use Chase Ultimate Rewards points earned on Chase Sapphire Preferred to transfer to hotel programs including:

 - IHG (InterContinental Hotels Group, including Hotel Indigo, Holiday Inn, EVEN Hotels, Kimpton and more)